Written by Shannon,

 Some telemedicine services like Brightside also allow patients two-way communication with their provider through messaging as well.
 Even after your appointment, you can still reach out to your provider for full support whenever you need it.

 - Take the assessment: Answer questions about yourself to give your provider the information they need to evaluate what your needs are.

-- Connect with a psychiatric provider: Get matched with an expert psychiatrist for a comprehensive video consultation.
-Share how you’re feeling, then decide on the best next steps — together.
-These conversations normally last about 15 minutes to review your situation, discuss your care plan, and answer any questions you may have.
+- Connect with a psychiatric provider: Get matched with an expert psychiatric provider for a comprehensive video consultation.
+Share how you’re feeling, then decide on the best next steps—together.
+These conversations normally last about 25 to 30 minutes to review your situation, discuss your care plan, and answer any questions you may have.

-- Follow your care plan: If the provider thinks prescription medication could benefit you, your medication will be delivered to your door (approximately 5-7 business days after your consultation) and refills authorized by your provider will arrive monthly.
-Your plan also includes digital therapy, and self-care tools you can use at your own pace.
+- Follow your care plan: If the provider thinks prescription medication could benefit you, your medication will be delivered to your door (approximately 5–7 business days after your consultation) and refills authorized by your provider will arrive monthly.
+Your plan includes self-care tools you can use at your own pace.

 - Make progress: We’ll check in with you weekly, and your provider will monitor your progress and make any necessary changes to your care plan so you can get the best results.

 - Take the assessment: Tell us what you’re feeling and going through, and we’ll help you understand what it means.